Henry I Kőszegi: Struggle for power

 In retaliation for Hungarian incursions into Austria and Moravia, Ottokar's troops invaded the borderlands of Hungary in April 1273.
 The Bohemian army captured Győr and Szombathely, plundering the western counties.
 The barons of the realm have temporarily made peace and installed a "national unity government" around June to successfully suppress the enemy.
 Joachim Gutkeled recaptured the two aforementioned forts two months later, while Denis Péc fought with a Bohemian rearguard near Győr in August.
 Henry Kőszegi became leader of the royal army, which carried out a raid into the surroundings of Pressburg, which was still seized by Ottokar.
 His troops defeated the Bohemian army at Laa in August.
-In a second wave, Ottokar's army recaptured Győr and seized many fortresses, including Sopron in the autumn.
-Large-scale territories and counties remained under the suzerainty of Ottokar and the war had been brought to an end without truce of peace treaty.
+According to the Annals of Klosterneuburg, Henry, along with his sons Nicholas and Ivan, sneaked into Austria amid the ceasefire with his army.
+At his approach, the Bohemian army, with Ottokar, retreated behind the walls of Laa.
+Henry's troops looted the surrounding town for two days.
+During the breakout attempts of the Bohemians, several clashes took place.
+Ulrich von Dürnholz, the captain of Carinthia and Ottokar's son-in-law was killed during one of these fights.
+Finally, Ottokar's army drove the Hungarians out from Austria on the third day.
+In a second wave of the Bohemian invasion, Ottokar's army recaptured Győr and seized many fortresses, including Sopron in the autumn.
+Although, Henry Kőszegi successfully prevented the advance of the Bohemians along the river Vág (Váh), large-scale territories and counties remained under the suzerainty of Ottokar and the war had been brought to an end without truce of peace treaty.
 The cooperation of baronial parties lasted only a few months.
 By October 1273, the Kőszegi–Gutkeled–Geregye baronial group took control over the country, ousting the Csák kindred.
 Abolishing the balance of power between the two rivaling groups, the Kőszegis and their allies expelled several members of the royal council and established a homogeneous "party government" in late 1273, as Szűcs called in his monograph.